 How Many Profiles Can You Have on Hulu?

 It is possible to create up to six profiles on any Hulu account.
-This fares well against other cable replacements.
+This fares well against other streaming services with live TV.

 You can choose to make each account “general” or “child.”